Tiberriver256/Tiberriver256.GitHub.io/_posts/2021-10-16-Generate-Classic-Build-Release-Agent-Specification-Report.md

 ---
 published: true
 layout: post
+title:
-title: 'How To Generate A Report On Your Classic Build/Release Pipeline Agent Specifications'
+  "How To Generate A Report On Your Classic Build/Release Pipeline Agent Specifications"
 description: >
   Ubuntu 16.04 is being removed from MS Azure DevOps in October 2021.
 Here's a quick way to find which of your classic build/release pipelines need to be changed.
 modified: 2021-10-16
 tags:
   - PowerShell